Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

-Fundamentally, the ability to bosonize anyons in two-dimensions is related to the bulk-edge correspondence and thus the feasibility of bosonizing the chiral Luttinger liquid of the quantum edge excitations.
-For a FQH phase with its ground state and quasiholes living in a non-abelian subspace (e.g. $\mathcal H_{[\frac{1}{2},-2]}$ with vacuum $|\psi\rangle_{[\frac{1}{2},-2]}$, which is the null space of the Moore-Read model three-body Hamiltonian), we cannot fully bosonize the quantum Hall fluid, because of the presence of parafermions (e.g. the Majorana fermions) in addition to the bosonic modes.
-Nevertheless, we can still understand the ground state and quasiholes of such FQH phases as quantum fluids of bosons and parafermions, with explicit statistical interactions between them from a generalised ``bosonization scheme".
-Further studies of such systems could enhance our understandings of the statistical nature of anyons and non-abelions.
-This could help us construct effective microscopic models, as well as effective field theory descriptions of such exotic particles in a unified manner.
+Fundamentally, the ability to bosonize anyons in two-dimensions is related to the bulk-edge correspondence and the feasibility of bosonizing the chiral Luttinger liquid of the edge excitations.
+For FQH phases with ground states and quasiholes living in non-abelian subspaces (e.g. $\mathcal H_{[\frac{1}{2},-2]}$ with vacuum $|\psi\rangle_{[\frac{1}{2},-2]}$, which is the null space of the Moore-Read model three-body Hamiltonian), we cannot fully bosonize the quantum Hall fluid, because of the presence of parafermions\cite{footnote}.
+Nevertheless, we can still understand the ground state and quasiholes of such FQH phases as quantum fluids of bosons and parafermions, with explicit statistical interactions between them from a similar scheme.
+Further studies of such systems could enhance our understandings of the statistical nature of anyons and non-abelions, and help to construct effective field theory descriptions of such exotic particles in a systematic manner.

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{page}} \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1} In this supplementary material, we give more technical details on the duality between the anyon and boson description of the same Hilbert space of the quantum fluids in a single Landau level (LL).
 We also show examples of the explicit construction of the interaction Hamiltonians for bosons, that captures the statistical interaction between anyons.